The Stunning, Small Town in France: Your Guide to Strasbourg

 5. Take a River Cruise

-Besides Le Petit France, this should be your other top priority when in Strasbourg.
+Besides Le Petit France, taking a river cruise should be your top priority when in Strasbourg.
 It’s a hair expensive for my taste (there are no student discounts; and a ticket for one person is a little over €13), but I have no regrets.

 Taken while on a river cruise in Strasbourg; May 2019.